filepress/proofOfConcept/source/one.md

 ---
-title: 'Eintrag eins'
+title: Eintrag eins
-layour: 'post'
+layour: post
 ---

 An entry.
 Which is a nice thing to have.